chap/heroku-oauth-buildpack/README.md

 ## App Integration

 Heroku token is stored encrypted in a cookie.
-It can be read by a downstream client using `HEROKU_OAUTH_CLIENT_SECRET`.
+It can be read by a downstream client using `HEROKU_OAUTH_SECRET`.

 Minimal Sinatra example demonstrating cookie decryption and accessing user info: